AmoebeLabs/HA-Theme_M3-07-DarkOliveGreen/README.md

 # Material 3 Theme for Home Asistant: #07, Dark Olive Green

 ## What is it
-A Material 3 based extended dark/light theme for Home Assistant.
+A Material 3 based extended Dark & Light theme for Home Assistant.

 Currently tested for compatibility with Material 2 which is what Home Assistant uses...
+In other words: in BETA 😄

 ## Installation via HACS
 TODO